hgc123123/nyush-cluster/nyush-cluster/docs/how-to/software/scientific-software.md

 This page gives an end-to-end example how to build and install [Gromacs](http://www.gromacs.org/) as an example for managing complex scientific software installs in user land.
 You don't have to learn or understand the specifics of Gromacs.
-We use it as an example as there are some actual users on the BIH cluster.
+We use it as an example as there are some actual users on the NYUSH cluster.
-However, installing it is out of scope of BIH HPC administration.

 Gromacs is a good example as it is a sufficiently complex piece of software.
 Quite some configuration is done on the command line and there is no current software package of it in the common RPM repositories.